eslint/rfcs/designs/2025-define-plugin/README.md

 - Generating `configs.recommended` and other configurations based on rule metadata

 `definePlugin` would also allow plugins to ergonomically set up rules to be lazy-loaded.
-It will allow plugin authors to provide rules either as direct rule objects or as functions that return rules.
+It would allow plugin authors to provide rules either as direct rule objects or as functions that return rules.
-An `eslint-plugin-eslint-plugin` lint rule will be created that keeps `configs` and `rules` in sync.
+An `eslint-plugin-eslint-plugin` lint rule would be created that keeps `configs` and `rules` in sync.

 As with `defineConfig`, `definePlugin` would be a purely optional, additive change.
 Existing and future plugins would continue to work as-is without a `definePlugin` call.